mozilla-services/merino-py/docs/testing/integration-tests.md

 Type aliases dedicated for test should be stored in the `types.py` module.
 Fake providers created for test should be stored in the `fake_providers.py` module.
 The `conftest.py` modules contain common utilities in fixtures.

+We have also added integration tests that use `Docker` via the `testcontainers` [library](https://testcontainers-python.readthedocs.io/en/latest/).
+See fixture example below.

 For a breakdown of fixtures in use per test, use: `make integration-test-fixtures`